Network-Rail-Business-Systems/activity-log/README.md

 ## What's in the box?
 * PHP 8.3
-* Laravel 11 Blade Activity Page in the GOV.UK Design
+* Laravel 11 Blade Activity Log Page in the GOV.UK Design

 ## Installation
 Via Composer: `composer require networkrailbusinesssystems/activity-log`

 ## Publish files
+### Optional
+All required files can be published with the command:
+`php artisan vendor:publish --provider="NetworkRailBusinessSystems\ActivityLog\ActivityLogServiceProvider" --tag="activity-log"`

+### govuk-activity-log
+This tag will publish the config:
+* /govuk-activity-log.php

+### govuk-activity-log-views
+This tag will publish the blade view:
+* /Views/activity.blade.php

 ## Set-up